VIPER-Swift/VIPERS-Wireframe-Protocol/README.md

 [![License](https://img.shields.io/cocoapods/l/VISPERS-Wireframe-Protocol.svg?style=flat)](http://cocoapods.org/pods/VISPERS-Wireframe-Protocol)
 [![Platform](https://img.shields.io/cocoapods/p/VISPERS-Wireframe-Protocol.svg?style=flat)](http://cocoapods.org/pods/VISPERS-Wireframe-Protocol)

 The wireframe layer in an VIPER-Application is used to create and to present view controllers and controller transitions.
-A VIPERS application uses an object conforming to the WireframeProtocol to navigate between the controllers of your app.
+A VIPERS application uses an object conforming to the WireframeProtocol to route between the controllers of your app.

 It is the powerful thing that wires the view controllers in your app together.
 It takes an NSURL and some parameters, talks to the components that create your view controllers (the ControllerProvider) which create the view controller connected to this URL, and gives it to those components which are responsible for presenting your controller (the ControllerRoutingPresenter).